- Dates: June 1, 2022 - May 31, 2023

 - Year-long access to Harvard University's online databases and resources and its Scan and Deliver services.

-- A stipend of $15,000.
-Additionally, CHS will cover travel expenses (airfare, accommodations) in the case that the fellow is invited by the Center to participate in events taking place in Greece or in the US.
+- A stipend of $12,000.
+Additionally, CHS will cover travel expenses (airfare, accommodations) in the case that the fellow is invited by the Center to participate in events taking place in Greece or the US.
+The CHS does not offer separate grants for participation in conferences, purchase of books and electronic equipment, accommodations, family-related expenses, dining and entertainment expenses, etc., nor does the CHS pay per diems.

-- Presentation of the fellow's profile and research project on CHS websites, social and other media.
+- Presentation of the fellow's profile and research project on CHS and SHP websites, social and other media.

-- Academic support and advising during the fellowship appointment by the members of the selection and advisory committee.
+- Academic support and advising during the fellowship appointment by the members of the academic committee.

 Prerequisites for the fellowship are: